This weblog contains LocallyGrown.net news and the weblog entries from all the markets currently using the system.

 The market is now OPEN for orders.
 Click here to start shopping:

 Please check your email a few minutes after you place your order to make sure you get an order confirmation.
-Thank you for being a valuable part of CLG!
+Thanks!